What Rights Do New York Transgender Individuals Have?

 Details of the Transgender Discrimination Case

-The complaint based the complaint on several instances of transgender discrimination.
-One complaint was that the school refused to register the student under his current name.
+The lawsuit based the complaint on several instances of transgender discrimination.
+One argument was that the school refused to register the student under his current name.
 Furthermore, a staff member continued to call the student by his former feminine name in front of the class, which consisted of cisgender men.
 Prior to this, the male classmates had not been aware that the student was a transgender man.
 In addition, the school insisted that the student use the woman’s restroom.
 Rather than being forced into a different gender identity, the student walked more than a block to use the restroom at a nearby restaurant.

 The settlement with Apex Technical School consisted of the following agreements: